jtmcg/jtmcg/README.md

 # Tyler McGoffin (@jtmcg)

 ### About me 🕵️
-I am a Software Engineer, located in San Francisco, currently working on the CLI team for GitHub
+I am a Software Engineer, located in San Francisco, currently working on Copilot Applied Science at GitHub

 <details>
   <summary>What are some honest, unfiltered things about you?</summary>